 Another problem for YECs is that many Australian marsupials resemble and behave similarly to various placental animals with similar ecological niches, but are physiologically very distinct.
 Mainstream scientists attribute this to the priciple of convergent evolution during a long period of geographic isolation (Johnson, n.d).
 In a YEC framework, the existence of parallel placental and marsupial forms seems difficult to explain.
-This brings up one of the most imaginative but misguided proposals to deal with these problems for YECs, made by Robert Byers (2012) of the Northwest Creation Network.
-Byers suggests that perhaps each of the marsupial species and their placental counterparts belonged to the same "Genesis kinds", with existing genetic variation allowing the placentals to rapidly change (through so-called "microevolution") into marsupial forms after arriving in Australia.
+This brings up one of the most imaginative but misguided proposals to deal with these problems for YECs, made by Robert Byers (2005).
+Byers suggests that perhaps each of the marsupial species and their placental counterparts belonged to the same "Genesis kinds", with existing genetic variation allowing placental animals to rapidly change (through so-called "microevolution") into marsupial forms after arriving in Australia.
 However, the similarities between certain placental and marsupial animals are only superficial.
 Anatomically and physiologically they are very different types of animals, and no microevolution explanation works to explain their distribution, or even comes close.
 Physiologically any such changes would clearly be examples of macroevolution, and ironically, require more dramatic and rapid evolution than even conventional science allows.

-In fact, attempts to explain how and why mostly marsupials migrated to Australia after the Flood is largely mood in view of all the scientific evidence that there was no recent global Flood, and that the earth is over 4.6 billion years old.
+In fact, attempts to explain how and why mostly marsupials migrated to Australia after the Flood is largely moot in view of all the scientific evidence that there was no recent global Flood, and that the earth is over 4.6 billion years old.
 Ironically, some of the oldest dated rocks on earth (dated at about 4.4 billion years) are found in Australia (Landau, 2014), along with fossils of some of the earliest fossil life forms (Pennisi, 2011).

 Johnson, George, "Convergent and Divergent Evolution" Web article at: http://www.txtwriter.com/backgrounders/evolution/evpage14.html